Astrophotographers hangout. Invite friends and notice chat bar on bottom.

 For everyone that doesn't have a solar scope like myself here is a link to watch it live.

 Astro photographers all know that perfect focusing is both essential and difficult.
 A motorized focuser is a big help because it allows finer control while avoiding the vibrations typically induced by turning a focus knob by hand.
-However, simple DC motor systems cannot provide enough precision and absolute positioning…Continue
+However, simple DC motor systems cannot provide enough precision and absolute positioning systems using stepper or servo motors are usually very…Continue

 Added by Greg Marshall on May 28, 2012 at 11:16am — No Comments